metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_ruler_config_v1_manifest.md

 Required:

 - `endpoints` (List of String) List of AlertManager URLs to send notifications to.
-Each Alertmanager URL is treated asa separate group in the configuration.
-Multiple Alertmanagers in HA per group can besupported by using DNS resolution (See EnableDNSDiscovery).
+Each Alertmanager URL is treated as a separate group in the configuration.
+Multiple Alertmanagers in HA per group can be supported by using DNS resolution (See EnableDNSDiscovery).

 Optional: